brkpplr/brkpplr/README.md

   - CLI checklist [(TCLI)](https://github.com/BrunoKoppel/tcli)
   - The Python Code Vault [(PCV)](https://github.com/BrunoKoppel/pcv)

-- 🌱 currently focusing on shifting towards Robotics, working with microprocessors, learning electric cirtuits, and getting back into my dear loved C/C++ as well as Python.
+- 🌱 currently focusing on shifting towards Robotics, working with microprocessors, learning electric cirtuits, and getting back into my dear loved C/C++, and learning from the simplicity and "to the point" attitude of Python.

 - 🎛 I also make Electronic music, when I'm not coding.
 Check it out 😄 --> [Spotify](https://open.spotify.com/artist/5XK2KlEZ95yiEOqE8BcbgE?si=O6LJDkVWTc-bZ6QWzuuuGA)

-- ⚡ Fun fact: I wrote my first hello world at 14 years old using C language in Dev-C++ IDE, on a linux computer in middle school.
+- ⚡ Fun fact: I wrote my first hello world at 14 years old using C language in Dev-C++ IDE on a Ubuntu Linux system, during my middle school years.

 #### Experience
 - 3 years of C